 Transport is arranged in a Tata Sumo (or similar vehicle).
 Each cab costs Rs.
 5500/-

 On the day of pickup at least do your best to be present at New Jalpaiguri Railway Station (NJP) or Bagdogra Airport within 9:00 Am or 10:00 Am.
-Incuse if we start late from this two points than we will reach certain trekking basecamps like Yuksom very Late at night and that can cause great inconvenience to you as we have to begin the trek early next morning.
+Incuse if we start late from this two points then we will reach certain trekking basecamps like Yuksom very Late at night and that can cause great inconvenience to you as we have to begin the trek early next morning.
 It takes around 6-7 hours from New Jalpaiguri Railway station NJP or Bagdogra airport to Yuksom.
 Expected arrival time at Yuksom is 5 pm.
-Due to ongoing constructions on the route and sometimes heavy traffic jams it can delay our travel on the route.
+Due to ongoing constructions on the route and sometimes heavy traffic jams, it can delay our travel on the route.